Round table: Will neural networks kill the profession of a CG artist?

 The quality of projects is improving, simply due to the fact that Midjourney and similar neural networks are able to make a better picture than many artists on the market.
 And much faster.

 First, you need to learn how to use a neural network and write prompta correctly.
 Secondly, the result can often be quite good, but not quite what we would like.
-Thirdly, there are still shoals with objects, such as six fingers, creep eyes or shape distortions.
-This should be corrected with pens.
+Thirdly, there are still shoals with objects, like six fingers, creep eyes, or shape distortions.
+This needs to be straightened out with pens.
 There are other disadvantages, but if the developer is willing to put up with them, then why not.

 If there is an artist on the project, how much will the use of neural networks simplify and speed up his work?

-It will simplify and greatly, just like any other useful toolkit.
-The neural network can already become the same help for artists as 3D when creating 2D graphics.
+It will simplify and greatly, like any other useful toolkit.
+A neural network can already become as useful to artists as 3D when creating 2D graphics.
 At the time, it significantly improved the quality of work and accelerated the process.

 Now the neural network is becoming the third player in the creative group.
-And of course, the more freedom we give to the network, the more places you can implement the network.
-For example, before the game designer gave us references, they say, such a businessman’s suit is cool or such a nose, such a look, and we had to draw it.
-Now we can no longer promise a game designer the desired nose, but we can offer a dozen options for a businessman’s face.
+And of course, the more freedom we give the network, the more places we can implement the network.
+For example, previously, game designers gave us references, saying that such a businessman's suit was cool or such a nose, such a look, and we had to draw it.
+Now we can no longer promise a game designer the desired nose, but we can offer a dozen options for a businessman's face.
 Yes, we are unlikely to get what the game designer specifically wants, but this is not necessary, we need a bright charismatic image.

 Natalia Popova, Fridays Games Project Manager